Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Create a hotfix branch from the last stable release

-Claude doesn't just understand Git.
+Claude not only understands Git.
 It analyzes the diff, previous commit messages, project structure, and team conventions.
-The result: descriptive commits, safe revert, and workflows that don't require archaeology.
+The result: descriptive commits, safe revert, and workflows that do not require archeology.

-But where it really shines is handling GitHub through the official CLI.
+But where it really stands out is in handling GitHub through the official CLI.
 With gh installed, you can operate the entire collaboration cycle without leaving the terminal:

 Create PR from current branch with a detailed description